UnitTestBot/UTBotJava/docs/Sandboxing.md

 # Sandboxing tests with Java Security Manager

-## What is a sandbox?
+## What is sandboxing?

-Sandbox is a testing environment that isolates unsafe code fragments and prevents them from being executed.
+Sandboxing is a security technique to find unsafe code fragments and prevent them from being executed.

 What do we mean by "unsafe code" in Java?
 The most common forbidden actions are: